Environment – Biodiversity

 Avoidance measures are aimed at preventing impacts from happening in the first place, including moving to a more circular use of materials, to eliminate the impact entirely.
 Companies introducing avoidance measures should consider how this impacts people in their transition planning and rule out any unintentional consequences of their actions.

-Examples of sourcing restrictions that companies may include as part of their procurement policies are the avoidance of: deforestation and land use conversion, sourcing “high risk” species and/or materials, use of “high risk” production techniques, and/or sourcing from “high risk” areas or regions, and/or “high risk” suppliers.
+Examples of sourcing restrictions that companies may include as part of their procurement policies are the avoidance of: deforestation and land use conversion, sourcing “high risk” species and/or materials, use of “high risk” production techniques, sourcing from “high risk” areas or regions, and “high risk” suppliers.

-This question is an opportunity to demonstrate if your company has eliminated any “high risk” materials, practices, suppliers, or geographies from its sourcing portfolio to avoid an impact happening in the first place.
+This question is an opportunity to demonstrate if your company has eliminated any “high risk” materials, practices, suppliers, or geographies from its sourcing portfolio to avoid an impact happening in the first place, beyond just adhering to regulations such as CITES or other local legislation.

 Applicability: Brand, Brand and Retailer